 International transactions may involve documents drafted in a language you can’t read.
 Is this a deal-breaker?

-As a general rule in most states, you may notarize a document written in a foreign language as long as the notarial certificate is in English or a language you can read.
+As a general rule in most states, you may notarize a document written in a foreign language, provided the notarial certificate is in English or a language you can read.
 You’ll need to check your state’s laws and guidelines for specific guidance.
 That said, it’s safer and generally more advisable to refer the signer to a Notary who can read and understand the foreign language.
 Also, unless you are notarizing in Arizona, Mississippi or Colorado, you may not use an interpreter to communicate with the signer during the notarization.
-In Colorado, if an interpreter is used they must not have a disqualifying interest in the transaction.
+In Colorado, if an interpreter is used, they must not have a disqualifying interest in the transaction.

 Do Notaries issue ‘apostilles’?

-If you’ve ever been asked to notarize a document sent to another country, your signer may also have asked you about obtaining an apostille to authenticate it.
+If you’ve ever been asked to notarize a document intended for use in another country, your signer may also have inquired about obtaining an apostille to authenticate it.

 An apostille is a certificate authenticating the signature and seal of the officer performing the notarization on a document being sent between countries that have ratified The HCCH Apostille Convention.

 Basically, an apostille confirms to the document’s recipient that the individual who notarized the document had a valid commission at the time of notarization.
-Without an apostille attached, a document sent between countries must go through a much lengthier authentication process by several different agencies in order to be accepted.
+Without an apostille attached, a document sent between countries must undergo a much lengthier authentication process involving several different agencies to be accepted.

 Many people mistakenly believe that apostilles are issued directly by Notaries.
 Only an authorized “competent authority” under the HCCH Apostille Convention (also known as “The Hague Convention”) — typically the Secretary of State’s office or other Notary-regulating agency — is authorized to issue apostilles.

-If a signer asks for an apostille, they will have to submit the document to the appropriate competent authority, which will typically process and attach an apostille to the notarized document for a fee.
+If a signer requests an apostille, they must submit the document to the appropriate competent authority, which will typically process and attach an apostille to the notarized document for a fee.
 Some signers may ask if you can courier their document to the Secretary of State’s or appropriate government office to obtain the apostille/certificate of authority for them.
 Notaries who live in areas with access to the appropriate office sometimes offer this service for an additional fee.

 Are there any other alternatives?